The detailed information on these pages will remain free thanks to those who advertise here. If you shop or use their services, please thank them!

 Hemlock-Beech Nature Trail

 On the east side of M-110, across from the park entrance is a small dirt parking area where the trail begins and ends.
 This is points 1 and 8.
 It consists of a series of loops, and can also be used for skiing and snowshoeing.
-The sign says you can hike the trail in 30 minutes, but that must be for the inner loop with interpretive signs.
+The sign says you can hike the trail in 30 minutes, but that is probably for the inner loop with interpretive signs.
+The outer loop can be walked in a half hour, but only if you move along briskly, which is not the point of a nature trail.
+Fall 2011- Some of the fallen trees have been cleared.
+There are many notable large trees throughout this youngish woods, which grew up and spread their limbs when the area was open.

-Post #1 to #2, W to E, 0.3 mile, 7 minutes Take the trail directly behind the brown sign.
-It begins on a wood chip pathway, but quickly gives way to a natural surface, through beech-hemlock forest with many maple.
+Post #1 to #2, W to E, 0.3 mile, 10 minutes Take the trail directly behind the brown sign.
+It begins on a wood chip pathway, but quickly gives way to a natural surface, climbing gently through beech-hemlock forest with many maple.
 There are interpretive signs about tree species.
 Lots of spring wildflowers here.
-Come to the top of a rise and note the large beech tree on the left covered with beech bark fungus disease.
+Come to the top of a rise and pass a very large beech tree that has recently fallen.
+You also have to curve left to get around some other trees that are down.
 In 0.2 miles you come to a fork.
 Take the right hand one (the left one goes to a private residence).
-You immediately find an interpretive sign about a blow down.
-Go down a dip through the damage area, make the turn to the south, and gently climb to point #2 where there is a bench.
+You immediately find an interpretive sign about a large blow down in 1998.
+Go down a dip through the damage area working your way to the right around another newly fallen tree, make the turn to the south, and gently climb to point #2 where there is a bench.
+There is a small hemlock tree fallen right on this junction.

 Post #2 to #3, N to S, 0.125 mile, 4 minutes Enter a small clearing with scrub oak and other saplings, climb gently and pass a huge maple tree with spreading limbs.
 There is a short path to it- it's hard to resist climbing it!
 Come to point #3.

-Post #3 to #4, N to S, 0.14 mile, 4 minutes Climb gently and angle slightly to the right.
+Post #3 to #4, N to S, 0.14 mile, 5 minutes Climb gently and angle slightly to the right through mixed forest.
 There is an active oil well behind a fence to your left.
 Reach point #4.
+Note some large stones on your left blocking an old roadway.

-Climb gently into an open field that is growing up in sumac with jackpine on your left.
+Climb gently through mixed conifers into an open field that is growing up in sumac with jackpine on your left.
 Pass a bench.
-There are 2x6 posts for trail markers through the field.
+There are 4x6 posts for trail markers through the field.
 Proceed down into a slight valley and back up again, through the field with scattered maples.
 Jog slightly right and left again, and pass over a slight rise.
-Continue around the back of that hill.
-A row of dark conifers (scotch pine?) is visible at the edge of the field on the left.
 It is here that I saw the fox.
-Cross a service road and climb a slight hill and reach point #5.
+Cross a service road and climb a slight hill through scattered trees and reach point #5.

-Post #5 to #6, S to N, 0.2 mile, 5 minutes There is a bench not far from the post that looks out over the open valley between #4 and #5.
+Post #5 to #6, S to N, 0.2 mile, 5 minutes There is a bench not far from the post that looks out over the open valley between #4 and #5 from a high point.
+Trail follows the ridge through scattered trees.
 Pass a large jackpine, and angle northeast and enter the woods.
-Pass another bench and curve left around a nice white birch.
+Pass another bench with sort of a view of Lake Michigan, then curve left around a nice white birch.
 Reach point #6.

 Post #6 to #7, N to S, 0.1 mile, 2 minutes Trail is level through jackpine, then descend and gently ascend again through more white birch.

-Post #7 to #8, E to W, 0.1 mile, 2 minutes Pass through many white birch, and descend gently to the parking area.
+Post #7 to #8, E to W, 0.1 mile, 2 minutes Follow small level ridge, pass through many white birch, pass a bench, and descend gently to the parking area.

 Access- from dirt parking area off paved MI-110

-Restrictions- no bikes, dogs must be on 6-foot leash, no bikes, State Park sticker required to park at trail entrance
+Restrictions- no bikes (rack at parking area), dogs must be on 6-foot leash State Park sticker required to park at trail entrance

 Distance and time- the outer loop is a total of about 1.9 miles and might take 45 minutes.

-Trail Markers- posts in grassy areas, otherwise obvious trail between junctions with numbers and maps
+Trail Markers- 4x6 weathered posts in grassy areas and occasionally elsewhere, otherwise obvious trail between junctions with numbers and maps

 Condition of Marking- good